Last Update: June 21, 2023

 - We’ve published a guide to the CARES Act and what it means for charity donations here.

-- Our complete guide to virtual fundraising can be found here.
+- Our guide to virtual fundraising can be found here.

 - In case you need to postpone or cancel a fundraiser, you may consider hosting a virtual event in its place.

-- Contact your Client Services Coordinator for additional virtual fundraiser support.
+- Contact your Client Services Coordinator for additional personalized fundraising support.

 - You may also take advantage of Facebook Fundraisers, which are a great and safe way to stay connected with your community and continue to receive support.